Campbelltown (NSW)

 Campbelltown was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Campbelltown has high cultural diversity, with 37.6% of its population born overseas and 34.6% speaking a language other than English at home.
-Christianity is the predominant religion in Campbelltown, comprising 52.3%.
-Islam is overrepresented compared to Greater Sydney, making up 10.7% versus 12.5%.
+Campbelltown's population shows significant cultural diversity, with 37.6% born overseas and 34.6% speaking a language other than English at home.
+Christianity is the predominant religion in Campbelltown, practiced by 52.3%.
+Islam is notably overrepresented compared to Greater Sydney, comprising 10.7% of Campbelltown's population versus 6.8%.

 Frequently Asked Questions - Diversity